Mental Health Surges In Global Coverage

 Key Questions

-What caused the recent surge in mental health media coverage?
+What factors are driving the recent surge in mental health coverage?

 Source: gdelt